Phylogenetic automata, pruning, and multiple alignment: Formal definitions

 {\em Example construction:} Assume without loss of generality that $T$ and $U$ are in strict normal form.
 Then $\States'' \subset \States \times \States'$, $\startstate''=(\startstate,\startstate')$, $\laststate''=(\laststate,\laststate')$ and

 The resulting transducer is in weak-normal form (it can be converted to a strict-normal form transducer by eliminating null states).
 In the tutorial section, many examples of simple and complex intersections are shown in \secref{Tutorial.Intersection}, for instance \figref{fork-subcs-submf} and \figref{root-fork-tkf91liv-tkf91mf}.
+See also \appref{MealyFork} for the Mealy machine formulation.